JHOW2004/J-Code-Essentials/README.md

 # JhowSnippets

-## Descrição
+## Description

-JhowSnippets é uma extensão para o Visual Studio Code que oferece uma ampla variedade de snippets para melhorar a produtividade dos desenvolvedores.
-Com este conjunto de snippets, você pode acelerar o desenvolvimento de projetos em JavaScript, SQL, HTML, CSS e React.
+JhowSnippets is an extension for Visual Studio Code that offers a wide variety of snippets to enhance developers' productivity.
+With this set of snippets, you can accelerate the development of projects in JavaScript, SQL, HTML, CSS, and React.

 ---

 ## JavaScript Snippets

-### `myExtension.JBloc`
+### JBloc

-Cria um bloco anônimo de execução em JavaScript.
+Creates an anonymous execution block in JavaScript.

-### `myExtension.JConst`
+### JConst

-Cria uma função assíncrona com uma constante em JavaScript.
+Creates an asynchronous function with a constant in JavaScript.

 ## SQL Snippets

-### `myExtension.JDatabase`
+### JDatabase

-Cria um novo banco de dados em SQL.
+Creates a new database in SQL.

-### `myExtension.JProc`
+### JProc

-Cria um bloco de código de procedure em SQL.
+Creates a procedure code block in SQL.

-### `myExtension.JFun`
+### JFun

-Cria um bloco de código de procedure em SQL.
+Creates a procedure code block in SQL.

-### `myExtension.JTable`
+### JTable

-Cria uma nova tabela em SQL.
+Creates a new table in SQL.

-### `myExtension.JDelete`
+### JDelete

-Cria uma query de exclusão em SQL.
+Creates a delete query in SQL.

-### `myExtension.JInsert`
+### JInsert

-Cria uma query de inserção em SQL.
+Creates an insert query in SQL.

-### `myExtension.JSelect`
+### JSelect

-Cria uma query de seleção em SQL.
+Creates a select query in SQL.

 ---

 ## HTML & CSS Snippets

-### `myExtension.JHTML`
+### JHTML

-Cria um bloco HTML básico.
+Creates a basic HTML block.

-### `myExtension.JCSS`
+### JCSS

-Cria uma classe com estilização para centralizar em CSS.
+Creates a class with styling to center in CSS.

-### `myExtension.JMedia`
+### JMedia

-Cria um bloco de Media Query em CSS.
+Creates a Media Query block in CSS.

 ---

 ## React Snippets

-### `myExtension.JEffect`
+### JEffect

-Cria o hook useEffect do React.
+Creates the useEffect hook of React.

 ---

-## Como usar
+## How to Use

-Para utilizar os snippets, basta digitar o prefixo correspondente e pressionar `Tab` para expandi-lo em seu código.
+To use the snippets, simply type the corresponding prefix and press Tab to expand it in your code.

 ---

-## Contribuição
+## Contribution

-Contribuições são bem-vindas!
-Sinta-se à vontade para adicionar novos snippets ou melhorar os existentes.
+Contributions are welcome!
+Feel free to add new snippets or improve existing ones.

 ---

-## Licença
+## License

-Este projeto está licenciado sob a [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).